 Women, who lack sufficient flesh in the abdomen for the DIEP flap reconstruction, may find that the gluteal artery perforator flap (GAP flap) is a very good alternative.
 This is another sophisticated perforator flap performed by our experienced, board-certified Plastic and Reconstructive Surgeon Dr. Ned Snyder IV that utilizes the skin and fat from the upper portion of the buttocks to reconstruct the breasts.
 Again, no muscle is utilized.
 Additionally, we have utilized the GAP flap in situations where the abdominal flap (such as a TRAM flap, DIEP flap, or previous tummy tuck) has already been utilized, or scars on the abdomen preclude its use for breast reconstruction.
 The breast reconstructed with the GAP flap is soft, natural, with very little droop (ptosis).

 The GAP flap breast reconstruction may take place at the time of your mastectomy or at a later date.
-When you consult with Dr. Snyder, you will play a significant role in deciding in what type of reconstruction you receive, when the surgery will take place, and how it is performed with the guidance of our team.
-We want you to feel assured that you are in excellent care with Snyder Plastic Surgery at The Breast and Body Center.
-Schedule an appointment in one of our Austin, TX locations at your earliest convenience.
+When you consult with Dr. Ned Snyder, you will play a significant role in deciding what type of reconstruction you receive, when the surgery will take place, and how it is performed with the guidance of our team.
+We want you to feel assured that you are in excellent care with Snyder Plastic Surgery at The Breast and Body Center of Austin.
+Schedule an appointment at one of our Austin or Round Rock TX locations soon.